cozy/cozy-bar/README.md

 Search and AI assistant is now proposed by the cozy-bar.
 To enable it, you need to :

-1. Add the data proxy in your app
+1. Setup the search

+In the app using the cozy-bar :
-- cozy-dataproxy-lib must be installed in your app
+- cozy-dataproxy-lib must be installed
-- DataProxyProvider must be added before BarProvider in your app
+- DataProxyProvider must be added before BarProvider
+- If you want to use the AI assistant, you need to add [the following permissions](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-search#prerequisite-for-ai-components)

 2. Enable the search